Jeremy Bloom: Skiing career

 Bloom grew up skiing in Keystone, Colorado.
 At 15 he became the youngest male freestyle skier to ever make the United States Ski Team.

 On November 24, 2008, Bloom announced his intention to attend the United States ski team's training camp to assess the possibility of a 2010 return to Olympic skiing.

 Bloom was featured in The Weight of Gold (2020), an HBO Sports Documentary which "explor(es) the mental health challenges that Olympic athletes often face."

 College football career

 Bloom was a wide receiver and punt returner for the University of Colorado football team.
-He was selected to the first-team Freshman All-America list by the FWAA.
+He was selected for the first-team Freshman All-America list by the FWAA.